TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.manage/problemscoping-manage-deletevm.md

                     "id": "manage_scenario",
                     "order": 5,
                     "controlType": "multiselectdropdown",
-                    "displayLabel": "Does any of below applies to this VM?", "watermarkText": "Choose an option",
+                    "displayLabel": "Does any of the following apply to this VM?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                         {